 Watch the video to gain an insight into the day-to-day activities of disability support work.

-Sophie tells us about how she got her start, the best parts about the role, what a typical day looks like and more.
+Rachael tells us about how she got her start, the best parts about the role, what a typical day looks like and more.

 What’s a good attribute to have for this role?

 If you love people and love their stories and want to be involved in their lives you’d be great!

 What are some of the pathways to this role?

 We work with Allied Health Assistants, which is a TAFE (Vocational Education and Training) qualification so if you wanted to get in as soon as possible, that would be your best bet.

 What would you say to those interested in this career?

 I’ve seen people enter into this industry at the age of 70 and I’ve seen people enter in at 18.
 It doesn’t change your performance, if you love people, you’re going to love working in the care industry.